'Rust' armorer thought she loaded the gun with dummy rounds, lawyer says - Local News 8

 Gutierrez Reed was the armorer as well as key props assistant on the film.
 She handed the weapon discharged by Baldwin to assistant director David Halls, according to her attorneys.

-Bowles said the armorer spun the chamber of the gun for Halls.
+Bowles said Gutierrez Reed spun the chamber of the gun for Halls.

 “She did show him each and every round in that chamber, which there was six.
 There were six dummy rounds, she believed, to be in that handgun,” he said.
 “She spun it and showed it on to Mr. Halls and at that time she gave custody of it.”